SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0801 GMT

 -------------------------------------

-The benchmark five-year rate down 1 basis point at 8.50 percent, while the one-year rate falls 1 bp at 8.63 percent.
+The benchmark five-year rate down 2 bps at 7.95 percent, while the one-year rate falls 1 bp to 8.36 percent.

 CALL MONEY